-The alternative to establishing a robust governance forum, and a method favoured by many organisations is that of “management by committee” which results in hundreds of unnecessary meetings, failure to bank agreed decisions and is the major cause for SIAM programme inertia.
-Feel free to to choose the method which suits you best!!
+The alternative to establishing a robust governance forum, and a method favoured by many organisations is that of “management by committee” which results in hundreds of unnecessary meetings, failure to bank agreed decisions and is the major cause for SIAM program inertia.
+Feel free to choose the method which suits you best!!

 Ensure that any governance model enables a high degree of delegated authority, empowering individuals to make decisions to keep things moving.
-Again, another cause of programme inertia is the inability to make timely decisions.
+Again, another cause of program inertia is the inability to make timely decisions.

 8. Cultural change is your biggest barrier